Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

 When you can connect with a highly targeted audience of people via email who are likely to be interested in what you’re offering, and when you send them highly relevant messages that solve their problems and address their pain points, the likelihood that you can convert them into paying customers skyrockets.

-Given how restrictive advertising and marketing regulations are for businesses operating in or around the cannabis industry, having a way to connect directly with a targeted audience is like tapping into a gold mine.
+Given how restrictive advertising and marketing regulations are for businesses operating in or with the cannabis industry, having a way to connect directly with a targeted audience via email is like tapping into a gold mine.

 It doesn’t matter how great your list is if your messages don’t get to recipients.
-Therefore, make sure you’re using the right tool (email messages sent from the Cannabiz Media License Database have 33% higher open rates than those sent through different tools), and make sure you’re not making any of the 10 common email deliverability mistakes.
+Therefore, make sure you’re using the right list source, follow email marketing best practices, and don’t make any of the 10 common email deliverability mistakes.

-The key to leveraging email marketing for profits in any industry, including the cannabis industry, is to consider the buyer journey and create messages and offers that meet recipients’ needs depending on where they are in the buyer journey.
+The key to leveraging email marketing for profits in any industry, including the cannabis industry, is to consider the buyer journey and create messages and offers that meet recipients’ needs depending on who they are and where they are in the buyer journey.
 In my book, Ultimate Guide to Email Marketing for Business, I explain that there are five stages to the consumer buying cycle:

-Your goal is to consider where each person on your email marketing list is in the consumer buying cycle and send them messages that will help move them to the next stage.
-That means your email marketing tool needs to offer features that make tracking recipients’ behaviors easy.
+Your goal is to consider where each person on your email marketing list is in the consumer buying cycle, develop buyer personas, segment your list, and send personalized messages to each segment that will help move them to the next stage.

 For example, a person who is not in the market yet or has just discovered that they have a problem which needs to be solved could benefit from receiving educational content, checklists, short ebooks, and worksheets.